SH.11 - Student Code of Conduct

 - A procedural or substantive error that significantly prejudiced the rights of the appealing party; deviations alone from designated procedures will not be a basis for sustaining an appeal.

-The College Appeals Officer or designee may take any of the following actions relating to the appeal:
+The College Hearing and Appeals Board may take any of the following actions relating to the appeal:

-- Overturn the disciplinary sanction and remand the matter back to the Student Code of Conduct Officer or board for review or refer to a newly appointed Student Conduct Board for further consideration.
+- Overturn the disciplinary sanction and remand the matter back to the Student Code of Conduct Officer or board for review or refer to a newly appointed College Hearing and Appeals Board for further consideration

-The decision of the College Appeals Officer or designee shall be final and there shall be no further appeal within this institution.
+The decision of the College Hearing and Appeals Board shall be final and there shall be no further appeal within this institution.

 Any student found to have violated the Student Code of Conduct is subject to one or more of the following sanctions.
 The sanctions listed below are not intended to serve as an exhaustive list of all sanctions the College may use.
 The following actions could also take place as a result of other institutional reviews outside of the conduct process: